iTrace: Click-Based Gaze Visualization on the Apple Vision Pro

-Due to a lack of an entitlement, there is a slight mismatch between the gaze data and the video recording for the spatial eye tracking.
+\textbf{Spatial Eye Tracking Delay.} Due to a lack of an entitlement, there is a slight mismatch between the gaze data and the video recording for the spatial eye tracking.
 When the eye-tracking process starts, a request must be sent to the server before the screen recording can begin.
 This can introduce a slight delay, causing gaze points to be shifted in time and not represented in the heatmap at the exact moment they occurred.

 Because both the gaze collection and video recording processes need to be synchronized as well as possible, an average delay duration was taken into account and added to the gaze collection process to better align the start times of both recordings.
-This does not solve the issue entirely, as the request time to start recording may vary; however, it helps reduce the delay and better aligns the gaze data and video.
+This does not entirely resolve the issue, as the request time to start recording may vary; however, it helps reduce the delay and better aligns the gaze data with the video.